-A nonrefundable credit is available to encourage the rehabilitation of historic buildings in Wisconsin.
+A nonrefundable credit is available to encourage the rehabilitation of certified historic structures in Wisconsin.
+This supplement to the federal historic rehabilitation credit can be claimed only for projects that are eligible for the federal historic rehabilitation credit.
+The rehabilitation work must meet historic preservation standards and the expenditures must exceed the taxpayer's adjusted basis in the building.
+Unused amounts of the credit can be carried forward for up to 15 years.
 For taxable years beginning before January 1, 2013, the state supplemental credit is equal to 5% of qualified rehabilitation expenditures, as defined under Section 48 (g) of the IRC, to substantially rehabilitate certified historic buildings for use in a trade or business.

 For taxable years beginning after December 31, 2012 and before January 1, 2014, the credit is equal to 10% of qualified rehabilitation expenditures.
 For taxable years that begin on or after January 1, 2014 the credit is equal to 20% of the qualified rehabilitation expenditures if the cost of the expenditures is at least \$50,000, the property is placed in service after December 31, 2013, and the claimant is certified by WEDC.
-To be certified by WEDC, the claimant must submit evidence to WEDC that the rehabilitation was recommended by US Secretary of the Interior before physical work of construction, or destruction in preparation for construction, began and the rehabilitation was approved by the state historic preservation officer.
+To be certified by WEDC, the claimant must submit evidence to WEDC that the rehabilitation was recommended by US Secretary of the Interior before physical work of construction, or destruction in preparation for construction, began and the rehabilitation was approved by the state historic preservation officer